raspberrypilearning/introduction-to-processing/worksheet.md

 	```

 1. Try drawing a box around your stick figure.
 At this stage, it's important to note that as your code is executed, Processing draws shapes on top of previously drawn shapes.
 Therefore, you may want to execute the `rect` function before the code to draw your stick figure.

+	_Note: If you ever forget how to use a function, you can always right-click on it in your code and click on "Find in Reference."
+This will open up a local copy of the Processing reference for that function._

 ## Add colour